BajlandoKG/user-styles/Selecting-specific-elements-on-a-page.md

 }
 ```

+### Tools

 In Firefox, Stylish installs a selector tool to [DOM Inspector](https://addons.mozilla.org/en-US/firefox/addon/dom-inspector-6622/).
 Right clicking a node in the left side view provides a Copy Selector menu with suggestions of selectors to use.

+Another tool for automatically generating selectors is the [Selector Gadget](http://selectorgadget.com/) bookmarklet.
+If you click on the elements you want to select and then on elements you want to exclude it will try to generate the simplest selectors for that.